Keep building your sensory inclusion skills

 Understanding the sensory reasons behind behaviours is not just about managing challenging situations; it’s about empowering students to learn and thrive.
 This knowledge can help teachers, TAs, SENCos, and other support staff make small adjustments to rules, schedules, and the classroom environment, which will remove barriers to school attainment and enjoyment.

-Your school staff can learn to understand and support students’ unique sensory profiles with a highly affordable Sensory Inclusive Schools package of training and support.
+Your school staff can learn to understand and support students’ unique sensory profiles with the highly affordable Sensory Inclusive Schools packages of training and support.
 All our therapists have advanced postgraduate university-accredited qualifications in sensory integration and processing and are on hand via video calls and online forums to help you adapt your learning to your specific students and environments.